30 Best Christmas Movies on Hallmark

 18. Mystery on Mistletoe Lane (2023)

-In Allan Harmon’s ‘Mystery on Mistletoe Lane,’ Erica Cerra stars as Heidi Wicks, a newcomer to town with her children Annie (Juliette Hawk) and Garrett (Logan Pierce).
-Settling into their charming historic home, they stumble upon a hidden Christmas mystery that ignites their curiosity.
-Local handyman and historian David (Victor Webster) becomes their guide in unraveling the secrets of the past.
+In Allan Harmon’s ‘Mystery on Mistletoe Lane,’ Erica Cerra stars as Heidi Wicks, a newcomer to the New England town of New Hollow with her children Annie (Juliette Hawk) and Garrett (Logan Pierce).
+Settling into their historic home, they stumble upon a hidden Christmas mystery, underscored by reindeer figurines and small scrolls, that ignites their curiosity.
+Local handyman and historian David (Victor Webster) becomes their guide in detangling the secrets of the past.
 Along the way, David discovers a surprising personal connection, deepening his involvement in Heidi’s quest and forging unexpected bonds amidst the holiday cheer.
+You can watch ‘Mystery on Mistletoe Lane’ here.

 17. Journey Back to Christmas (2016)